-The Biocolor Cell-APOPercentage™ Apoptosis Assay is a detection and MEASUREMENT system which allows the user to monitor the incidence of apoptosis (programmed cell death) in mammalian, anchorage dependent cells during in vitro culture.
+The Biocolor Cell-APOPercentage™ Apoptosis Assay is a detection and measurement system which allows the user to monitor the occurrence of apoptosis in mammalian, anchorage-dependent cells during in vitro culture.

-The assay uses a dye that is selectively imported by cells undergoing apoptosis.
+The assay uses a dye that is selectively imported by cells that are undergoing apoptosis.
 Necrotic cells cannot retain the dye and therefore are not stained.

-- Colorimetric protocol - The dye that accumulates in 30 minutes within labeled cells is released into solution and the concentration of released intracellular dye measured using a microplate colorimeter.
+Colorimetry Protocol: Dye that accumulates within apoptotic cells is released into solution via addition of Dye Release Reagent.
+The concentration of this intracellular dye is then measured at 550nm using a microplate colorimeter/spectrophotometer.

-The manual describes the colorimetric protocol in a 24-well plate format and the Analytical Digital Photomicroscopy protocol in a 96 well plate.
+The assay manual describes the colorimetric protocol in a 24-well plate format.
 Alternative microwell plates, microscope chamber slides and T-flasks are also suitable for use with the assay.